How to Implement Worker Voice in a Global Value Chain

 A one-time survey tells you something.
 An annual survey, with a continuous grievance mechanism running alongside it, tells you whether things are actually changing.
 Read how adidas has deployed WOVO for over eight years — worker satisfaction rising from 39% to 79%, response time on grievances falling from 49 hours to under 11 hours.

-Contact us to discuss how to scope a worker voice program for your value chain.
+To discuss how to scope a worker voice program for your value chain.